rackerlabs/docs-cloud-networks/dev-guide/api-operations/methods/get-show-port-v2.0-ports-port-id.rst

 Retrieves information for a specified port.

 You can control which attributes are returned by using the ``fields`` query parameter.
-For information, see `Filtering Requests <http://docs.rackspace.com/networks/api/v2/cn-devguide/content/section_filtering.html>`__.
+For more information, see :ref:`Filtering Requests <generalapi-filtering>`.

 This table shows the possible response codes for this operation: